wilmixjemin8/JDK1.0/README.md

 to   split  the   parameters   in  to  tokens.
 So  this    framework   is    entirely   different

-from  Struts,  spring   framework.
+from  OPLUS,  S@ .
 But   any  Insurance    project   is  easy  to design

 and  it  saves    time   and  cost.
 This  WSP  Framework  also  provide  interact  with   Struts, Spring , hibernate , AJAX, etc.